Publication 103, Sales for Resale

 - Use the BOE’s free mobile application to verify a permit or license from the convenience of your smart phone.

 However, a purchaser is not required to hold a seller’s permit to issue a valid resale certificate.
 If the purchaser is not required to hold a permit because of the type of property it sells, instead of a seller’s permit number, the purchaser must include on the certificate an explanation stating why it is not required to hold a seller’s permit.

 Misuse of a resale certificate

-If a purchaser gives a resale certificate when purchasing an item that they know at the time will not be resold in the regular course of business, the purchaser will be liable for:
+If a purchaser knowingly issues a resale certificate when purchasing items that they will not resell, they will owe:

 - The amount of tax that would be due had the certificate not been used, and

 - Interest on the tax due (computed from the time the item was purchased).

 In addition, the purchaser may have their seller's permit revoked and may be required to pay one or both of the following:

 - A penalty of 10 percent of the tax or $500, whichever is greater, for each purchase made for personal gain or to evade payment of tax, or

 - A 25 percent penalty for fraud or intent to evade the tax.